naa7/work_timer/README.md

  For easier use of the timer without the need to navigate to its directory and selecting file if running using method two,

- a user can copy `launcher.sh` to `/usr/local/bin/`
+ a user can copy `launcher.sh` to `/usr/bin/`

-  - copying the file without renaming:
+  - Method one, copy the file without renaming:

-        $ sudo cp launcher.sh /usr/bin/local/
+        $ sudo cp launcher.sh /usr/bin/

-  - renaming and copying the file.
+  - Method two, rename and copying the file.
 Example, I renamed it as `timer`:

         $ mv laucher.sh timer

-        $ sudo cp timer /usr/local/bin/
+        $ sudo cp timer /usr/bin/

   - Now the progam can be run from anywhere in the terminal, just open a terminal and run:

         $ laucher.sh   # if it was not renamed

         $ timer        # if it was renamed

+  - Optional,if you want to be able to open program both from terminal and applications menu,

+    you need to modify the path to `icon.png` in `work_timer.desktop`:

+       $ nano work_timer.desktop

+       Icon=/"Enter your path to program file"/icon.png  # Example: Icon=/home/naa-7/termina_work_timer/icon.png

+  - Copy `work_timer.desktop` to `/usr/share/applications`, so that it can be launched from applications menu

+       $ sudo cp work_timer.desktop /usr/share/applications

+  - Now, you can either open it from terminal or applications menu